PlutoLang/plutolang.github.io/docs/QoL Improvements/Generalized Iteration.md

-Pluto improves iteration in a few ways.

-## Generalized Iteration

 It's redundant to call the `pairs` function for simple iteration.
 This action is now optional, and handled by the virtual machine if the function is absent.
 ```pluto showLineNumbers title="New Code"
 local t = { 1, 2, 3, "hello", "world" }